vdclab/vdclab-wiki/Genoscope-Microscope-Services.md

 ## Notes from users
+- Limited set of genomes but I think it is the best integarted platform to annoate a microbial genomes for an "annoation group"
-A large collection of genomes and annotated genes.
-Tools for comparitive genomics and also some unique features like minimal gene sets.
+- Many intergrated tools for comparative genomics such as AntoSmash, Or pathogenicity island finders   and  and also some unique features like minimal and pangenomes sets.

 ## Ease of Use
-Website is not modern and some tools require downloads.
-The online services for genome browsing is functional.
+- Things can get complicated as many windows open
+- Java issues make it sometimes very fustrating
+- Making the patwhays tools linked to BioCyc is also tricky as the if you have not looded the genome a few days ahaead they do not work .
+- Tutorials

 ## Website